Steps to become a Registered Dietitian in Vermont

 Follow the step by step process or choose what situation that best describes you:

-According to the Bureau of Labor Statistics, dietitians and nutritionists in Vermont earned a median annual salary of between $51,860 and $57,870 in May 2012.
-During the same time, the median annual salary for dietitians and nutritionists nationwide was $56,170.
+According to the Bureau of Labor Statistics, dietitians and nutritionists in Vermont earned a median annual salary of $57,640 May 2018.
+During the same time, the median annual salary for dietitians and nutritionists nationwide was $61,210.

 Registered dietitians (RDs) are experts in food and nutrition, and their work requires them to translate the science of nutrition into practical solutions using evidence-based research.
-Dietitians in Vermont are governed by the Advisor model of regulation created by the Legislature.
-Vermont certifies RDs to practice in the State of Vermont.
+Dietitians in Vermont are governed by the “advisor” model of regulation created by the legislature.
+Two licensed dietitians are appointed by Vermont’s secretary of state to advise Vermont’s director of the Office of Professional Regulation in matters relating to the registered dietitian profession.
+This is how Vermont certifies RDs to practice in the State of Vermont.